xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 built executable and supplementary files to `masterdir-x86_64/builddir/destdir/<package name>-<version>` as if it was installing to `/`.
 This is called **"fake destdir"** and it is supported by most major build systems.
-For example if a program would be normally installed to `/usr/bin/j4-dmenu-desktop`, it will be installed to `masterdir-x86_64/builddir/destdir/j4-dmenu-desktop-2.18/usr/bin/j4-dmenu-desktop`.
+For instance, if a program would be normally installed to `/usr/bin/j4-dmenu-desktop`, it will be installed to `builddir/destdir/j4-dmenu-desktop-2.18/usr/bin/j4-dmenu-desktop` instead (relative to `masterdir-x86_64/`).

 `xbps-src` requires the installed files to be in the masterdir to know which files belong to the package.

 This is a lot of information.
-The best way to take it all in is by practise writing templates.
+The best way to take it all in is by practising writing templates.
 But first, we need to know how to actually build a package:

 ### Basic usage of xbps-src